 - Lead generation: These help you gather information from potential clients via lead form ads that open in Facebook itself (not your website).
-You could also do this with conversion ads but the information gathered with lead generation tends to be more accurate because in this system, FaceBook automatically fills the blanks with information that the users have already given it access to.
+You could also do this with conversion ads but the information gathered with lead generation tends to be more accurate because, in this system, FaceBook automatically fills the blanks with information that the users have already given it access to.

 - Messages: Messenger bots are used to encourage users to chat with you; the bots could also be used to keep the conversation going.
-It is widely advised for brands that have expensive merchandise; it would give potential customers a convenient way to have their enquiries answered and objections taken care of so that they can then purchase.
+It is widely advised for brands that have expensive merchandise; it would give potential customers a convenient way to have their inquiries answered and objections were taken care of so that they can then purchase.

-- Conversions: This is used to get people to carry out your specified action e.g. making a purchase, filling a form etc. As mentioned before, conversion ads are also used to generate leads on your website.
+- Conversions: This is used to get people to carry out your specified action e.g. making a purchase, filling a form, etc. As mentioned before, conversion ads are also used to generate leads on your website.
 The differences between these and lead generation ads are that the user has to manually enter the information here and that you have more control over what happens next whether to send the user to some other page.

-To use the following two, the landing page should contain a Facebook pixel (which can be put in by you or your web developer) to help you monitor more details of users activities on your site after they use the link in your ad.
+To use the following two, the landing page should contain a Facebook pixel (which can be put in by you or your web developer) to help you monitor more details of user activities on your site after they use the link in your ad.

 - Catalog sales: This encourages people to shop with you.
 You can remarket with this; for example, it will remarket a product or a similar product of yours to a person who may have looked at that product but didn’t purchase it.